How to Make Piping for Sewing Projects

 Join the Bias Strips

-If you are using very heavy fabric grade the seam allowance to prevent a bulge caused by the seam allowance.
+If you are using a heavy fabric, grade the seam allowances (trim the layers to different widths) to prevent a bulge.

 Sew the Piping to the Item

 Check that you have the correct seam allowance on the piping for the item's seam allowance.
 Trim or compensate for the seam allowance if necessary.

 Using the zipper foot, place the cording on the seam allowance of the item, and sew the piping to the item.
 Always sew the piping to one layer before joining the layers that will enclose the piping.
 Clip where necessary to turn corners.